Home Health Stroke: causes, symptoms, first aid, prevention

 • psychological support;

-• follow-up prophylaxis to prevent recurrence of the attack;
+• subsequent prophylaxis to prevent recurrence of the attack;

-The best treatment is prevention.
-It is possible to stop a stroke in the "embryo" only by bringing your lifestyle back to normal.
-Give up addictions, fatty or spicy foods.
-Make friends with sports and stop being nervous about trifles.
-And the risk of getting a stroke will be minimized.
+• The best treatment is prevention.
+Stopping a stroke in its infancy is only possible by bringing your lifestyle back to normal.
+Give up bad habits, fatty or spicy foods.
+Make friends with sports and stop being nervous over trifles.
+And the risk of having a stroke will be minimized.

-During a hemorrhage, nerve cells die off or are significantly damaged.
-In case the pause in oxygen supply was not so long, and oxygen saturation resumed with the previous saturation.
-Then doctors diagnose a transistor ischemic attack, which is accompanied by a transient disorder of brain functions, which is a signal of the further formation of circulatory pathology.
-Disease treatment statistics states:
+During hemorrhage, nerve cells die or are significantly damaged.
+In case the pause in oxygen supply was not so long, and oxygen saturation resumed at the previous saturation.
+Then doctors diagnose a transistor ischemic attack, which is accompanied by a transient disorder of brain function, which is a signal of the further formation of circulatory pathology.
+Disease review statistics state:

-1. During the acute period of stroke, a third of patients need emotional help.
+1. During the acute period of a stroke, a third of patients need emotional help.

-2. Half of the patients have a need for complete and reliable data on the disease.
+2. Half of the patients need complete and reliable data about the disease.

-4. 8% do not expect practically any support, being in a dejected mood.
+4. 8% expect virtually no support, being in a dejected mood.

-A huge role is played by timely therapy and stable recovery, which is focused on the restoration of the ability to work of mental work and the whole organism.
-Competently carried out treatment with a further rehabilitation course reduces the threat of unpleasant side effects of a stroke.
+A huge role is played by timely therapy and stable recovery, which is aimed at restoring mental work capacity and the body as a whole.
+Proper treatment with a further course of rehabilitation reduces the risk of unpleasant side effects of a stroke.

-Any part of the brain can be affected by a stroke.
+Any part of the brain can be affected during a stroke.
 That is, violations can affect any of the human skills.
-As a rule, the first time after a stroke, a person has impaired memory, coordination of movements, and speech.
-There is no getting away from this.
-But with proper observance of all medical prescriptions, adherence to a diet and self-exercise after discharge, it is quite possible to completely eradicate all the consequences.
-In this case, everything depends on the patient's desire to fully recover.
-Not just lying and wanting, but wanting and doing.
+As a rule, the first time after a stroke, a person experiences problems with memory, coordination of movements, and speech.
+There is no escape from this.
+But with proper compliance with all medical prescriptions, diet and independent exercise after discharge, it is quite possible to completely eradicate all the consequences.
+In this matter, everything depends on the patient’s desire to fully recover.
+Not just lie and want, but want and do.
 And, of course, age plays a big role.
 The younger the patient, the higher the likelihood of a speedy and completely complete recovery.

 In any situation, only the attending physician can give a more specific prognosis.

-A stroke disturbs the mind and for this reason there is a danger of an absolute loss of the ability to work and live independently, which for many people is worse than death.
+A stroke impairs the mind and for this reason there is a danger of complete loss of the ability to work and live independently, which for many people is worse than death.

-Therefore, acquiring the conclusion of a stroke, many fall into depression, believing that the body cannot be restored.
-In this matter, much depends on the doctors and relatives of the patient, who are obliged to do everything that is permissible and impracticable in order for the victim to begin to believe in himself and his strength.
+Therefore, having suffered a stroke, many become depressed, believing that the body cannot be restored.
+In this matter, much depends on the doctors and the patient’s relatives, who are obliged to do everything possible and impossible so that the victim begins to believe in himself and his strength.
 The patient should not think about anything other than recovery and recovery.

-Stroke survivors often complain of severe dizziness.
-If this unpleasant sensation persists even after discharge from the hospital, there is no need to be silent about it.
-Be sure to get a qualified doctor's advice on this matter.
-Remember that you will not be able to do only with medication in this situation.
-Refer to traditional medicine, first agree with your doctor.
+People who have had a stroke may often complain of severe dizziness.
+If such an unpleasant feeling persists even after discharge from the hospital, there is no need to remain silent about it.
+Be sure to get qualified medical advice on this issue.
+Remember that drug treatment alone will not work in this situation.
+Turn to traditional medicine, check with your doctor first.

-It should be noted that the stroke is getting younger.
-Now not only the elderly, but also young people suffer with this diagnosis.
-It's good that a stroke in a child is an extremely rare and rather out of the ordinary case.
+It should be noted that stroke is getting younger.
+Now not only the elderly, but also young people suffer from this diagnosis.
+It’s good that a stroke in a child is an extremely rare case and rather out of the ordinary.

-• First of all, you need to strictly monitor your pressure, not to allow it to increase higher than 140 to 90.
+• First of all, you need to strictly monitor your blood pressure and not allow it to increase above 140 to 90.

-• Give up from harmful habits...
-Life is dearer than fleeting joys.
+• Refuse from harmful habits.
+Life is more valuable than fleeting joys.
 And you can relieve stress in other ways.

 • Normalize blood cholesterol levels.

-• Go for healthy foods and proper nutrition.
+• Switch to healthy foods and proper nutrition.

 • Eliminate stress from your life.
-Move to a more relaxed position, make peace with your relatives.
+Move to a calmer position, make peace with your relatives.
 Stress is a faithful ally of all serious illnesses.

-• When diabetes it is necessary to monitor the glucose level daily.
-The strength of the vessel walls depends on it.
+• When diabetes It is necessary to monitor glucose levels daily.
+The strength of the walls of blood vessels depends on it.

-• Periodically drink drugs that help thin the blood.
+• Periodically take medications that thin the blood.

 • Use traditional medicine to prevent the development of the disease.

-• Go in for sports.
-It is permissible to engage in any sport that your physical fitness and doctor's prescriptions allow.
+• Play sports.
+It is permissible to engage in any sport that your physical fitness and doctor’s orders allow.

-Products that are listed in traditional medicine as the best stroke guards:
+Products that are listed in folk medicine as the best guardians against stroke:

 1. Ginger root.
-Can be simply added to tea instead of lemon.
+You can simply add it to tea instead of lemon.

-2. Any citrus fruit contains vitamin C, which is a good blood thinner.
+2. Any citrus fruit contains vitamin C, which thins the blood well.

 3. Infusion of fir cones.